mshemeel/java-learning/docs/index.md

 ## Deployment

-This documentation is deployed using GitHub Pages and can be accessed at [https://yourorganization.github.io/java-learning/](https://yourorganization.github.io/java-learning/).
+This documentation is deployed using GitHub Pages.
+For details on the deployment process, see our [deployment guide](deployment-guide.md).

 ## Feedback

 Your feedback is valuable to us!
-Please submit your comments and suggestions through our [feedback form](https://forms.example.com/feedback) or open an issue in our [GitHub repository](https://github.com/yourorganization/java-learning/issues).
+Please submit your comments and suggestions through our [feedback form](feedback.md) or open an issue in our GitHub repository.

 ## License

-This learning platform is licensed under the [MIT License](LICENSE).
+This learning platform is licensed under the [MIT License](LICENSE.md).